minicomp/wax_tasks/README.md

   Delegates (built-in): bzlib freetype jng jpeg ltdl lzma png tiff xml zlib
 ```

-You can learn more about using ImageMagick and `wax_tasks` [here](docs/imagemagick.md) or ignore this completely if you do not plan to generate IIIF derivatives.

 ## Installing

 Add `wax_tasks` to your Jekyll site's Gemfile: